gregorybchris/zhed/README.md

 ## Benchmark

-I ran a benchmark on the first 20 levels to see how much faster a solver can be when it starts at the goal tile and backtracks to determine moves that unblock a path to the goal tile.
-It's significantly faster.
+I ran a benchmark to compare the brute-force naïve implementation vs the fast solver that starts at the goal tile and works backwards.
+The fast solver is significantly faster.

 | Level | Slow Solver | Fast Solver | Speedup  |
 | ----- | ----------- | ----------- | -------- |